Welcome to the class guide for First Year Experience Classes!

 This guide will help you become acquainted with Auraria Library and will provide information about resources that are important for various types of class assignments.

 Auraria Library serves the faculty, staff, and students of the University of Colorado Denver, Metropolitan State University of Denver, and the Community College of Denver.
-The Library houses approximately 650,000 items and provides access to over 300,000 ebooks, 60,000 ejournals, and 300 databases.
+The Library houses approximately 650,000 items and provides access to almost 400,000 ebooks, 60,000 ejournals, and over 300 databases.
 The Library maintains approx. 580 journal and newspaper subscriptions.
 The media collection has over 22,000 titles.

 Reference Sources: Such as dictionaries, encyclopedias, handbooks, directories, etc. can be online or in print and provide great background information about a topic.
 Subject specific reference sources are written by researchers in that field.